-Words have meaning, and the word “race” is no different.
-When we first launched this league, we noticed the reaction we got from people when we said that middle and high schoolers will “race” and can say it wasn’t exactly how we wanted it to land.
+Language is important.
+When we first launched this league, we noticed the reaction we got from people when we said that middle and high schoolers will “race” and can say it had varying effects.
 To a new rider, even the words “mountain biking” can bring up images that don’t really represent what our version of mountain biking is, as explained in this article.

-So we thought long and hard on how we could describe what a RACE is and decided that it’s our acronym for Really Awesome Challenging Event – because that’s exactly what it is.
-A RACE will be a timed event on a closed course, and the rider can choose what they want to accomplish out there.
+So we thought long and hard on how we could describe what a race is and decided that it’s our acronym for really awesome challenging event – because that’s exactly what it is.
+Our races are timed events on a closed course and the rider can choose what they want to accomplish out there.
 That may be getting on the podium or just finishing one lap without getting off the bike, but whatever it is, it’s gonna be rad and we’ll be there to root and cheer each and every rider that comes out.

 What sets us apart

 One of the great things that separates us from other youth cycling development programs is that we produce our own youth-specific events.
-This means we pick out RACE venues and work directly with landowners and managers to produce the highest quality youth development RACE courses and events.
+That means we pick out race venues and work directly with landowners and managers to produce the highest quality youth development race courses and events.
 Our student-athletes get a stage of their own, away from adult competitions, and we strive for safety and fun above all other factors.

-We have already begun the process of reviewing prospective Fall 2019 venues around our state to insure that our events will meet NICA standards, for the sake of our participants’ experiences as well as our own risk management.
+We have already begun the process of reviewing prospective fall ’20-21 venues around our state to insure that our events will meet NICA standards, for the sake of our participants’ experiences as well as our own risk management.
 If you have a suggestion for a venue we would love to hear it, please send your ideas to us.

 A great event venue is nothing without a great team putting the event on, and we are a 100% volunteer run organization.
 We are actively seeking volunteers for all aspects of event production, from helping us form great partnerships with land managers, set our courses, mark the routes, and assist in various other “day of” roles such as registration, course marshals, parking, and more.
 Whether you’re interested in a 2-hour shift so you can see your child ride, or a spot on an event committee, the Oregon Interscholastic Cycling League would be delighted to have your involvement!
 Please send an email to email@example.com to inquire about volunteer opportunities.